 NBA 2K21 might not necessarily feel different from NBA 2K20, but the differences are there.
 The online multiplayer component of NBA 2K21, for example, doesn’t feel like a quick cash grab, and thus, feels more fun and fair to play because of it.

-Unlike in previous years, “MyTeam” and “MyCareer” doesn’t heavily punish players who don’t want to spend real-world money to improve their in-game teams and players.
+Unlike in previous years, “MyTeam” and “MyCareer” don’t heavily punish players who don’t want to spend real-world money to improve their in-game teams and players.
 Instead, it allows players to grind their way to earning everything there is to earn in the game.
 Or, at least, most of it anyway.

-Paired with the fact that NBA 2K21 has continued to refine how the series has managed to perfectly capture the feeling of what it’s like to be your favourite player and it remains one of the must-have sports simulation titles on this side of the planet.
+Paired with the fact that NBA 2K21 has continued to refine how the series has managed to perfectly capture the feeling of what it’s like to be your favorite player and it remains one of the must-have sports simulation titles on this side of the planet.

 One of the biggest issues with recent titles is the lack of split-screen multiplayer gameplay.
 It just didn’t make for developers to remove it.
 But, they did, and for years, gamers asked for it.
-Finally, one developer listened, and with Dirt 5, players will be able to throw back to the good old days of split-screen racing where up to four players can join in and play.
+Finally, one developer listened, and with Dirt 5, players will be able to go back to the good old days of split-screen racing where up to four players can join in and play.

 Of course, we are still in the year 2020.
-Although split screen is nice, players still want to prove themselves against the best there is.
+Although split-screen is nice, players still want to prove themselves against the best there is.
 To that end, Dirt 5’s online multiplayer component delivers, and then some.